Look - Keyboard-First Launcher#

 Basic Usage#

-1. Open Look: Press Cmd+Space (or your configured shortcut)
+1. Open Look: Press Cmd+Space (macOS) or Alt+Space (Windows/Linux)

 2. Type to Search: Start typing to search apps, files, folders, or settings